 Mortgage brokers are intermediaries between the banks and borrowers.
 A good mortgage broker will:

 Mortgage brokers are usually paid via commission from the lender when they arrange a loan.
-While this means the service is usually completely free for customers, it also means that mortgage brokers may push certain financial products or lenders that offer higher commissions.
+While this means the service is usually completely free for customers, it also means that mortgage brokers may push certain financial products or lenders who offer higher commissions.

 If there are certain lenders you’d like to use, visiting each lender's website, checking out their rates and fees, and gathering information on your options is a good start.
 This will give you an in-depth idea of how much a home loan will cost with each lender.

 |Bank||Product||Fixed period (years)||Interest rate (%)||Comparison rate (%)||Monthly repayment example ($)|

 Commbank fixed home loan

 Several lenders in Australia offer loans that have low interest rates and high fees, so the interest rate alone won’t always reflect the true cost of the loan.
 There are two important numbers to look at when comparing home loans:

 There are two main types of interest rates offered by lenders: fixed and variable rates.
 Each type of rate has different pros and cons and will affect your mortgage repayment amounts, loan flexibility and total interest payable in different ways.